Words by Abi Scaife

 Ellen began Dream Green during lockdown as a way to get out into nature, but also to transform her concrete London Borough into something green.
 Dream Green is all about encouraging and enabling people to get involved with the guerilla gardening movement, to make our world a little greener.

 “I have lived in Hackney my entire life, you know, born and raised, I live there now,” says Ellen.
 “I never really felt like I truly belonged, until I started doing this.
-I felt like a bit of a ghost floating through my neighbourhood – and like nobody else actually interacts with it or impacts it.”
+I felt like a bit of a ghost floating through my neighbourhood – like I couldn't actually interact with it or impact it.”

 It’s been well-documented that nature is good for your mental health - as is community.
 Dream Green is a movement that brings those things together, to help you bond with those in your world, and in your community.